Should You Always Pee After Sex? Here’s What Gynecologists Say

 What does peeing after sex do?

-The main benefit is potentially cleansing any bacteria away.
+The main benefit is potentially cleansing any bacteria away from the urethra.
 While there are some possible benefits to a post-sex pee, there are definitely some myths surrounding the practice.

 Does it prevent UTIs?